Activate your device:

 The 5293 refers to the model of the filtration media as specifically used for JoJo filter products.

-Apart from all the sediment, particles and contaminants it removes in order to make your water healthy, safe and great-tasting, the additional benefits include:
+Apart from all that it removes in order to make your water clean, safe and great-tasting, the additional benefits include:

 Bacteria, viruses, parasites, sediment, chlorine, medication and more.
 You can find out more about the filtration media on our website.